Tighter Bounds for Query Answering with Guarded TGDs: Result statements

 \myparagraph{Inapplicability of hardness results} We also give a short explanation of why our results do not contradict the known hardness results of~\cite{tamingjournal} on $\owqa$ with GTGDs.

 For Result~\ref{res:exptime}, it is shown in~\cite[Theorem~6.2]{tamingjournal} that the $\owqa$ problem on a fixed instance for an atomic query under GTGDs is $\twoexp$-hard when the arity is unbounded, even when the number of relations in the signature is bounded.
-The proof works by devising a GTGD theory that simulates an $\expspace$ alternating Turing machine, by coding the state of the Turing machine as facts on tuples of elements: specifically, a fact $\mathit{zero}(\mathbf{V}, X)$ codes that there is a zero in the cell indexed by the binary vector $\mathbf{V}$ in configuration~$X$.
+The proof works by devising a set of GTGDs that simulates an $\expspace$ alternating Turing machine, by coding the state of the Turing machine as facts: specifically, a fact $\mathit{zero}(\mathbf{V}, X)$ codes that there is a zero in the cell indexed by the binary vector $\mathbf{V}$ in configuration~$X$.
 The arity of such relations is unbounded, so they cannot be part of the side signature~$\sidesign$.
 However, in the simulation of the Turing machine, the GTGDs in the proof use another relation as guard (the~$g$ relation), and the bodies contain other high-arity relations.
-Thus, there is no choice of side signature of bounded arity which is obeyed by the GTGD theory defined in the hardness proof of~\cite{tamingjournal}.
+Thus, there is no choice of side signature of bounded arity which is obeyed by the set of GTGDs defined in the hardness proof of~\cite{tamingjournal}.

 For Result~\ref{res:np}, the proof in~\cite[Theorem~6.2]{tamingjournal} explicitly writes the state of the~$i^{th}$ tape cell of a configuration~$X$ as, e.g., $\mathit{zero_i}(X)$.
 These relations occur in rule bodies where they are not guards, but as Result~\ref{res:np} assumes that the side signature is fixed, they cannot be part of the side signature.
 A variant of the construction of the proof (to show $\exptime$-hardness on an unbounded signature arity) would be to code configurations as tuples of elements $X_1 \ldots X_n$ and write, e.g., $\mathit{zero}(X_i)$.
 However, the constant-width bound on GTGDs would then mean that the proof construction can only look at a constant number of cells when creating one configuration from the previous one.